This post may contain affiliate links which won’t change your price but will share some commission.

 Last Updated on

 When life gets busy, I love a quick and easy treat like these Date-Hemp Energy Balls.
 Make these quickly and store them in your fridge to snack on all week!

 With the natural sweetness from dates and no refined sugar, energy bites are a healthy recipe for active kids and adults.
 What are energy bites?
 They’re raw, vegan treats made with nuts and seeds, and held together with dates and coconut oil or nut butter.

 For most of the desserts in my kitchen, I use dates as my sweetener (see all my dessert recipes from over the years here).

 Medjool dates are so plump and moist, and have the added benefit of being chock full of minerals and fiber.
-Full disclosure: this is a sponsored conversation with Natural Delights Medjool Dates; all opinions are my own.
+See the best sugar substitutes when you’re trying to cut back on refined sugars.

-I combined whole dates with hemp and pumpkin seeds in this recipe, plus carob, vanilla, coconut flour, and coconut oil.
-I rolled the Hemp-Date Balls in some toasted coconut at the end to make ’em pretty.
+Making homemade energy bites is so easy.
+For this recipe, I combined whole dates with hemp and pumpkin seeds in this recipe, plus carob, vanilla, coconut flour, and coconut oil.
+I rolled the Hemp-Date Balls in some toasted coconut at the end to make them pretty.

 That’s it, no added sugar necessary.

 You will need a food processor (I like this one), but then you just use your hands to make the balls.
 A tablespoon of coconut oil helps to bind the ingredients.
 You end up with a flakey, chewy, and oh-so-satisfying treat for your next coffee or tea break, depending on how much energy you actually want, ha.

 Here is the printable recipes for these Healthy Date Hemp Energy Bites:Print